 Excel VBA FreeFile

-FreeFile is a function in VBA that is available only as a VBA function not as a worksheet function.
-VBA FreeFile function returns the unique integer number to file which is opened and preserves the number for the next available file number.
+FreeFile is a function in VBA that is available only as a VBA function, not as a worksheet function.
+VBA FreeFile function returns the unique integer number to file, which is opened and preserves the next available file number.

 We usually open files from our computer to either write something or to read-only, while referring to those files, we must refer with a unique integer number.
 VBA FreeFile function allows us to determine that unique integer number to assign to opening the file to read, write, and open files using VBA.

-Now take look at the syntax of OPEN statement.
+Now take a look at the syntax of the OPEN statement.

 OPEN [File Path Address] For [Mode to Open] As [File Number]

 File Path Address: We need to mention the file address on our computer that we are trying to open.

-Mode to Open: While opening the file we need to aware of what kind of model we are going to apply.
-We can use three modes here, “Input Mode”, “OutPut Mode”, and “Append Mode”.
+Mode to Open: While opening the file, we need to know what kind of model we are going to apply.
+We can use three ways here, “Input Mode,” “OutPut Mode,” and “Append Mode.”